 Can we just go ahead and make hot dogs their own special food group?
 I mean, nobody really knows what’s in them anyway, right?
 I personally think the mystique adds to their appeal.
 Maybe they’re secretly made out of celery and you actually burn more calories than you consume.
 We could just add them in right next to the “eat 29 servings of veggies a day,” or whatever number they’ve decided on lately.
 (I should look this up.
 But I really just don’t want to know my own vegetable deficiencies.)

+and die before I’m 30 and be happy.
+Bring on the mustard.
 Now, wrap a soft pretzel around said hot dog and we’re really gettin’ goin’.
 I told Eric I was going to make Pretzel Dogs and he said, “What’s that?”
 After giving him the most incredulous face I could muster I asked him if he had ever even been to the mall.
 Only to find out that Eric didn’t know that soft pretzels and malls go together like carnivals and cotton candy.
 Who ARE you and how are you my husband?

+Well I set him straight.
+It’s really just not that hard to sell somebody on a delicious hot dog wrapped in bread.
 By the way, this recipe solves the hot dog vs. bun problem.
 I haven’t noticed the industry torturing us with this anymore (selling only 8 packs of hot dogs and only 12 packs of buns), and I think it’s entirely thanks to George Banks.
 Thank you Steve Martin.
 Come on over and I will make you a Thank-You-Pretzel-Dog.